 The most important advice I can offer students is to make your education Project Based.

-In the book Moneyball we’re exposed to the idea that The Oakland A’s shouldn’t be buying players, they should be buying runs.
+In the book Moneyball we’re exposed to the idea that The Oakland A’s shouldn’t be buying players, they should be buying wins.
 By assembling a team of undervalued players the Oakland A’s manage to outperform the New York Yankees with only one-third of The Yankees budget.

 I have 3 tools to help make your college experience more Project-based:

 - Swap classes you care about for classes you don’t

 [SLIDE] I couldn’t find a photo of my high school geometry teacher Mr. Potter, so this is a photo of Mr. Torsten, somebody else’s high school geometry teacher.
 But Mr. Potter was my high school geometry teacher.
 At our final he gave us a sheet with 27 questions and instructed us to do the 1st 25 only.
 He explained that Mr. Barron, the other geometry teacher, insisted on including the last 2 just to see if anyone could do them, but that they were really over our heads, and that he’d just grade us on the 1st 25.
 Being young and cockier than I remember, I asked Mr. Potter if I could just do 26 and 27, and skip the 1st 25.
 Mr. Potter said OK.
 I aced that class.

 There will be faculty members who won’t let you renegotiate their syllabus.
 But some will.
 See if you can substitute projects for exams.
 See if you can develop your skills in negotiating with “project leaders.”
 AKA “faculty.”

 [SLIDE] This is a project one of my students, Heidi Schuster, created, called The MP3 Experiment.
 For Heidi an independent project was a chance to work with audio media, to do large-scale choreography across the university campus, and to explore the social and interactive spaces that interest her.